Athology: The Study of Athlete Development

 Voice and Influence

-The development of the athlete's capacity to navigate opportunities, make informed decisions, and build sustainable value within and beyond sport.
-This domain addresses career strategy, NIL and brand development, financial literacy, networking, and the articulation of athletic experience as professional capital.
-It prepares athletes not simply to survive the transition out of sport but to leverage their athletic careers as foundations for sustained opportunity.
+How the athlete leads, operates, and builds their place in the world.
+Professional Development encompasses the development of the athlete's capacity to navigate opportunities, make informed decisions, and build sustainable value within and beyond sport.
+This domain addresses career strategy, NIL and brand development, financial literacy, networking, and the articulation of athletic experience as professional capital, and it prepares athletes not simply to survive the transition out of sport but to leverage their athletic careers as foundations for sustained opportunity.

 Career Strategy